Operation Macon: Operation

 The Marines engaged few VC throughout the rest of July and August although patrols continued to search the area and the Marines provided security for the upgrade of the road from An Hoa, across the Thu Bồn River to join up with Route 4, named Liberty Road.
 On 24 August the first road convoy from Da Nang along the Liberty Road arrived at An Hoa.

 At midday on 3 September, Company I, 3/9 Marines engaged a VC company in the hamlet of Cu Ban (1) on the Thu Bồn River, losing 5 Marines killed, while killing 32 VC in a 2-hour long firefight.

-On 5 September Company K, 3/9 Marines and the ARVN 3rd Company, 2nd Battalion, 51st Regiment were moving west along Route 537, 2km southeast of the 3 September engagement when the ARVN unit was ambushed by VC.
+On 5 September Company K, 3/9 Marines and the ARVN 3rd Company, 2nd Battalion, 51st Regiment were moving west along Route 537, 2 km southeast of the 3 September engagement when the ARVN unit was ambushed by VC.
 Company K was unable to moved forward to assist the ARVN and Company I which was operating southeast of the ambush site was ordered to assist them in a pincer movement.
 On approaching the ambush site, a VC recoilless rifle knocked out an M50 Ontos supporting Company I and the Company was soon heavily engaged.
 Air and artillery strikes were called in, but the VC resisted fiercely and the two groups were unable to link up until dusk.
 The VC withdrew overnight leaving 29 dead, while the Marines had lost 3 dead.

 The rest of September and October saw little action in the Macon area of operations apart from attacks by fire, mines and booby-traps as the VC generally avoided contact.